jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

 Helpful things to know before you get started:
 - Python (and an understanding of object oriented programming and callbacks)
-- CSS selectors or prefably XPATH selectors
+- How to use CSS selectors or preferably XPATH selectors

 ##### **HOW** this is all done: